tomsWebConsulting/twcsl/Element/Customer Account Panel/Customer Account Panel Change/README.md

 ## Callback Example

-You can optionally create a [callback][7] function to further customize the processing of customer account panel.
+You can optionally create a [callback][12] function to further customize the processing of the customer account panel.

 Following is example code.